narrative-environments/CourseCompendium/Posthumanism.md

 After Nietzsche’s proclamation of the death of God in _Die fröhliche Wissenschaft_ (_The Gay Science_, 1882), Heidegger’s _Brief über den Humanismus_ (_Letter on Humanism_, 1947) in particular can be seen as the initiator of the posthumanism debate.
 This debate received a new and powerful impetus from the work of Michel Foucault, who proposed in the final sentence of his book _Les Mots et les Choses_ (_The Order of Things_, 1966), that the figure of “man would be erased, like a face drawn in sand at the edge of the sea.”

-**Posthuman and Transhumanism**

-Kevin LaGrandeur (2014) notes two significant differences between transhumanism and the posthuman.
-Firstly, the posthuman focuses on information and systems theories, i.e. cybernetics.
-Consequently, the posthuman has a primary relationship to digital technology.
-Secondly, the posthuman emphasises systems, such as humans, as distributed entities, in other words, as systems comprised of, and entangled with, other systems.

-Transhumanism does not emphasize either of these things.

-The transhuman as a project seeks to modify the human species via any kind of emerging science, including genetic engineering, digital technology and bioengineering.
-Prosthetics and other modifications are used to enhance, rather than compensate for, normal human functions (LaGrandeur, 2014).

 **References**

 Barad, K. (2007). _Meeting the universe halfway: quantum physics and the entanglement of matter and meaning_, Durham: Duke University Press.